3Dpass/threedpass/packages/hash_lib_interface/README.md

 ### How to update library in [threedpass](https://github.com/3Dpass/threedpass)
 - Make your changes.
 - Check the lib name is ```calc``` [see the source](https://github.com/L3odr0id/p3d/blob/912236d154d6511129d730ecc203fd1a50e054b3/Cargo.toml#L11), the exported functions have bindable types.
 Also make sure to annotate your exported functions with `#[no_mangle]` and `pub extern` so the function names can be matched from Dart.
 See [working bindable function example](https://github.com/L3odr0id/p3d/blob/912236d154d6511129d730ecc203fd1a50e054b3/src/ffi_interface.rs#L11).
 - Compile the library.
 There is a ```makefile``` copied from [brickpop's example](https://github.com/brickpop/flutter-rust-ffi/blob/master/README.md#compile-the-library).
-So follow his instruction.
+Follow these steps to update the lib.
   - Make sure that the Android NDK is installed
     - You might also need LLVM from the SDK manager
   - Ensure that the env variable `$ANDROID_NDK_HOME` points to the NDK base folder